Advanced Features of SQL Management Studio You Should Know

 Writing SQL scripts from scratch can be time-consuming, especially for repetitive tasks.
 The Template Explorer in SSMS helps you save time by providing pre-built templates for common SQL operations.

-- What It Does: It offers a library of templates for tasks like creating tables, views, stored procedures, and more.
+- What It Does: Template Explorer contains a library of SQL script templates for tasks like creating tables, views, stored procedures, and more.

 - How to Use It:

-- Why It’s Useful: Templates ensure consistency and reduce the risk of errors when performing routine tasks.
+- Why It’s Useful: Templates save time and ensure consistency when performing routine database tasks.

 5. SQLCMD Mode for Command-Line Integration

-For users who prefer a command-line approach, SSMS includes a SQLCMD Mode that allows you to execute T-SQL commands and scripts directly from the command line.
+For users who prefer command-line tools or need to automate tasks, SSMS offers SQLCMD Mode, which allows you to execute T-SQL commands and scripts directly from the command line.

-- What It Does: SQLCMD Mode enables you to run scripts with variables, connect to multiple servers, and automate tasks.
+- What It Does: SQLCMD Mode enables you to run scripts with variables, connect to different servers, and execute commands in a batch process.

 - How to Use It: